Christmas and New Year Offer thumbImage

 • Targeted digital ads

-• landing-page campaigns.
+• landing-page campaigns

 Its strength is precision: messages are tailored to specific audiences, tracked for response, and optimized for measurable outcomes (open rates, CTRs, conversion rates, cost-per-lead).

 Direct marketing is used by both traditional companies and direct-selling firms.
-Retailers such as Lands’ End and national banks routinely use targeted catalogs and personalised email offers.
+Retailers such as Lands’ End and national banks routinely use targeted catalogs and personalized email offers.
 Credit card issuers send pre-qualified mailers and segmented email campaigns.

 Likewise, direct-selling brands (for example, Mary Kay or Tupperware consultants operating in the US market) combine personal selling with digital direct marketing.
 You can think of automated email sequences, Facebook/Instagram lead ads, SMS reminders, or localized postcards, used to generate interest and sales.
+Not just that, the offline methods of direct marketing like pop-up stores, billboards, or parties are also used.

 Direct marketing is therefore a technique, not a business model.
 Even a distributor in a network-marketing business will often run a Facebook lead ad that directs prospects to a landing page offering a free sample.
 The landing page collects an email, triggers an automated nurture sequence, and eventually converts a portion of those leads into customers or recruits for the distributor’s downline.